VEuPathDB/StaticContent/content/common/apollo.md

         Utilise Apollo to integrate new or update current structural and functional data for gene models in the organisms available in VEuPathDB.
       </p>
       <p>
         All <a href="/a/app/search/organism/GenomeDataTypes/result">organisms in VectorBase</a> are available for community curation.
-A few selected species are also available from AmoebaDB, PiroplasmaDB, ToxoDB and FungiDB.
+A few selected species are also available from AmoebaDB, PiroplasmaDB, ToxoDB and FungiDB; more species from these and other VEuPathDB component sites coming in future releases.
       </p>

       <p>